lio972/sublime-text-community-packages/trunk/EmacsKillRing/README.txt

 - ctrl+y is yank
 - ctrl+shift+y is yank-any (ie, choose from all the entries in the kill ring)
 - ctrl+shift+k is the new mapping for singleSelection, which was previously mapped to ctrl+k

-NB: yank-any is not working at the moment.
-It should be fixed soon.